Trust us, cancer is scarier.

-Today’s anesthesia is safer, more effective, and won’t make you groggy all day.
-And the preparation… well, it’s come a long way, too.
+Today’s anesthesia is safer, more effective, and won’t leave you feeling groggy for the rest of the day.
+And the preparation…well, it’s come a long way too.

 • A colonoscopy doesn’t just detect colon cancer.
 It often prevents it because doctors can remove cancer-causing polyps during the procedure.